StavWasPlayZ/chess-backend/README.md

 # Chess—Backend

-A move validator serving as a backend to the [Chess Frontend](https://github.com/StavWasPlayZ/chess-frontend).
+A cross-platform move validator serving as a backend to the [Chess Frontend](https://github.com/StavWasPlayZ/chess-frontend).

 ![Banner](./public/assets/banner.png)